top of page

 Paul Tsongas Scholarship

 Eligibility – legal residents who have graduated from high school with a GPA of 3.75 and highly competitive SAT scores or ACT equivalent.
-Candidates must also have pursued other endeavors for a minimum of five years.

 Awards – waiver of tuition and mandatory fees at a Massachusetts state college.
 Each of the nine state colleges awards five Paul Tsongas Scholarships annually.
 Recipients must maintain a 3.3 GPA for continued eligibility.

 For application and information contact the state college you wish to attend or OSFA.